Sounak-131/AnomalyGPT/README.md

 This way, the Virtual Machine with NVIDIA CUDA support is created and a browser specific-SSH terminal is also opened, asking you to install NVIDIA driver for you (you must allow it by typing and entering "yes")<br>

-In order to integrate the SSH terminal into the VSCode, watch this video - [https://youtu.be/Cb13DAB59Po?si=30gMQu1rhx4gn7LO]<br>
+In order to integrate the SSH terminal into the VS Code, watch this video - [https://youtu.be/Cb13DAB59Po?si=30gMQu1rhx4gn7LO]<br>

 Now the virtual machine is set up.
 Let us continue with the project

 ### 2. Code Reproduction Process

+Clone the repository locally:

 <pre> okj </pre>